isaac-sim/IsaacLab/docs/source/tutorials_envs/02_wrappers.rst

 Environment wrappers are a way to modify the behavior of an environment without modifying the environment itself.
 This can be used to apply functions to modify observations or rewards, record videos, enforce time limits, etc.
-A detailed description of the API is available in the `gym.Wrapper <https://gymnasium.farama.org/api/wrappers/>`_ class.
+A detailed description of the API is available in the :class:`gymnasium.Wrapper` class.

-At present, all environments inheriting from the :class:`omni.isaac.orbit_tasks.isaac_env.IsaacEnv` class are compatible with ``gym.Wrapper``, since the base class implements the ``gym.Env`` interface.
+At present, all RL environments inheriting from the :class:`omni.isaac.orbit.envs.RLTaskEnv` class are compatible with :class:`gymnasium.Wrapper`, since the base class implements the :class:`gymnasium.Env` interface.
 In order to wrap an environment, you need to first initialize the base environment.
 After that, you can wrap it with as many wrappers as you want by calling `env = wrapper(env, *args, **kwargs)` repeatedly.